christopheradams/christopheradams.io/_posts/2026-02-10-the-shop-is-open.md

-I have adapted Tillmans's practice by discarding the compact disc, but attaching a cryptographic signature to verify the photograph.[^nfts] Each work includes the digital image, a certificate of authenticity, and an 8×10 archival inkjet print.
+I have adapted Tillmans's practice by discarding the compact disc, but attaching a cryptographic signature to verify the photograph.[^nfts] Each work includes the digital image and signature, a certificate of authenticity, and an 8×10 archival color match print.

-An initial set of ten works are now listed in the digital gallery.
+An initial set of ten works are listed in the digital gallery.
 Additional works from **[the Collection]** are available for production upon request.
 Please email <shop@christopheradams.io> for any inquiries.

 [shop.christopheradams.io]: https://shop.christopheradams.io/
 [Island of Another Scene]: {% post_url 2025-05-03-island-of-another-scene %}